lablnet/board/readme.md

 # Board
-Simple standalone board app in JavaScript.
+Simple, standalone and very lightweight board app/PWA in JavaScript.

 ## Features
 - [x] Standalone.
-- [x] Draw lines.
+- [x] Draw on screen.
+- [x] Progressive Web App.
 - [x] Clear All using shortcut or gesture.
     - [x] In desktop control + x
     - [ ] In mobile three tap swipe up.